zenbi/zdict/readme.txt

 zdict
 -----

-zdict is a gtk dictionary viewer for the edict database.
+zdict is a simple lookup tool for English speakers learning Japanese.

-"English to Japanese" and "Japanese to English" (romanji) are the only options.
+Unlike other Japanese dictionaries, zdict uses romanji to ease the translation process.

+zdict uses the GTK+ toolkit (version 3)

 edict